-Caesars Virginia, set to open in Danville, VA in late 2023, has pushed back launch to 2024.
+Caesars Danville Casino, set to open in late-2023, has pushed back launch to 2024.
 Significant setbacks have resulted in a delayed opening of the casino resort.

 Site preparation on the $500 million project at the Dan River Inc. factory property in Schoolfield began in September 2021.
 The initial plan set a date for demolition of the old buildings and laying of the new foundation in early 2022.
 And, following two solid years of construction, the schedule set a grand opening sometime in late 2023.